serwy/sitepath/README.md

 ## Commentary

 ### Developing with .pth files
 The `develop` command takes its name from the setuptools interface.
-It adds the project directory to `sys.path` automatically, by placing the path in `site-packages/easy-install.pth`.
+It works by adding the directory containing your code to `sys.path`.
+This is done at startup by the `site` module, which finds the directories listed in `site-packages/easy-install.pth`.

-The downside of using `develop` (from setup.py and from sitepath) is that everything in the path is potentially top-level importable, since the path is added to `sys.path`.
+The downside of using `develop` (from setup.py and from sitepath) is that everything in the path is potentially top-level importable.
 This is a consequence of using `.pth` files.

 The preferred method is to use `link` instead of `develop`, if your platform permits it.